crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/firewalls/README.md

 * **Use stateful firewalls** when you need **stronger security**, session awareness, and protection against modern threats.
 * **Use stateless firewalls** for **raw speed** or when dealing with simple, static filtering.

-Most modern firewalls (e.g., NGFW) are stateful by default due to their security advantages.

 ***